Keyboard shortcuts

 API Server

 The API server (src/api.rs) is built with the Axum web framework running on a Tokio async runtime.
-It runs in a separate async task alongside the synchronous monitoring loop.
-Communication between the two is done via a tokio::sync::broadcast::Sender<ApiData>.
+Joular Core starts it on a background thread with its own runtime after successfully binding 127.0.0.1:<PORT>.
+Communication from the synchronous monitoring loop to the API server is done via a tokio::sync::broadcast::Sender<ApiData>.

-• GET /data: the handler subscribes to the broadcast channel and immediately returns the last received value as JSON.
+• GET /data: returns the last received value as JSON.

 • /ws: the WebSocket handler subscribes to the broadcast channel and pushes each new value as a JSON message to the connected client.